baikalos/vendor_baikalos/docs/baikalosInfo.md

 <bool name="config_dozePulseProximity">false</bool>
 ```

-AICP also allows full customisation to the notification LED function, some overlays have to be enabled depending on the feature supported by the notification LED on device:
+baikalos also allows full customisation to the notification LED function, some overlays have to be enabled depending on the feature supported by the notification LED on device:
 ```
 <bool name="config_intrusiveBatteryLed">true</bool>
 <bool name="config_multiColorBatteryLed">true</bool>